kpark53/hello-world/README.md

 Hello,

 My Name is KeunHee Park.
-This is in Readme file in ReadMe branch.
-Difference from the main.
-I just deleted MAIN Portion to resolve conflicts
+This is in Readme file in Main.
+I just deleted some Portion to resolve conflicts